Guseyn/guseyn.com/static/md/posts/travis-control-quality.md

   <a class="tag" href="/../tags/travisci">Travis CI</a>
 </div>

-Let's say you want to create an open source JS library and publish it to **npm** and also release it to **github**.
+Let's say you want to create an open source JS library and publish it to **npm** and also release it to **GitHub**.
 You can do it manually, but it's not convinient and you'll not be able to control quality of your project.
 I've created a solution that can help to automatize the whole process and allows to catch problems in code before it's released.
 In this article I'll share my variation of configuration that I use in [Travis CI](https://travis-ci.org/) and try to explain in details how it works.
 You might find it very useful, especially if you use restricted master branch in your repo.

 Let's consider following *git flow* that you can use for your project: